-Completing PRO measures from home before or between medical appointments has been proposed as one strategy to overcoming the problems outlined above. ^{151,164,165} Both web-based PRO administration and IVR constitute possible methods for at-home PRO data collection. ^{151,161,162} Although the home may serve as a feasible alternative to the clinical practice setting for various reasons, those considering implementing home-based PRO data collection need to consider several factors. ^{151,164} First, for patients to be able to complete PRO measures at home, they must have access to the type of technology by which the PRO is administered (e.g., internet).
-Second, patients must find completing PRO measures at home acceptable.
-Users should have a plan in place to address situations in which home-based PRO responses suggest critical or acute problems.
-This may pose a logistical challenge in comparison with PROs completed in-clinic, where medical providers and access to intervention are readily available.

-As with any setting, health information privacy is paramount; therefore, one barrier to home-based PROs is availability of secure data collection platforms.
-Finally, an especially difficult issue may be clinician acceptability of home-based PRO data collection.
-The problems include reimbursement for clinicians' time using a website to address patient-reported outcomes, rather than meeting directly with patients to discuss questions or problems that their patients raise through answers to the PRO instruments.
-151,166 technology has been proposed as a means of facilitating collection of PRO data in the rehabilitation setting following orthopedic surgery.
-167
+Given some of the barriers to PRO data collection in-clinic, completion of PRO measures from home prior to or in between medical appointments has been proposed as one strategy to overcoming barriers to collecting PRO data in-clinic.^{146,156,157} Both web-based PRO administration and interactive voice response constitute possible methods for at-home PRO data collection.^{151,161,162} While the home may serve as a feasible alternative to the clinic for a number of reasons, there are several factors to consider when implementing home-based PRO data collection completed prior to clinic visit.^{146,156} First, in order for patients to be able to complete PRO measures at home, they must have access to the type of technology by which the PRO is administered (e.g., internet).
+Second, the type of PRO data collected from home must be useful in informing clinical care.
+Third, the completion of PRO measures at home must be acceptable for patients.
+Finally, there must be a plan in place to address the reporting of critical or acute problems via home-based PROs.
+This may pose a logistical challenge in comparison to PROs completed in-clinic, where medical providers and access to intervention is readily available.
+Several additional barriers to home-based collection of PRO data exist.
+For example, health information privacy is paramount, and therefore one barrier to home-based PROs is availability of secure data collection platforms.146 158 As noted, patient safety poses another potential barrier to collection of PRO data at home, given the challenges to addressing critical patient-reported health issues.
+An additional barrier involves clinician acceptability of home-based PRO data collection, given that guestions arise regarding clinician reimbursement for clinician time using a website to address patient-reported outcomes, as opposed to meeting directly with patients to discuss the findings from PROs.^{146,158}

-Implementing PRO data collection in other settings, such as rehabilitation or skilled nursing facilities, may also yield valuable clinical information and guide interventions.
-Less research has addressed the methods issues in administering PROs in these settings.
-However, handheld

-Apart from technology per se, other issues in such facilities include the varying level of patients' acuity status and levels of cognitive capacity to complete PRO instruments.
-In these cases, users may need to consider whether using proxy reports may be beneficial.
-In any case, the potential strengths and weaknesses of different modes and methods of administration still need to be taken into account.
+Implementation of PRO data collection in other settings, such as rehabilitation or skilled nursing facilities, may also yield valuable clinical information and guide interventions.
+Less research has addressed the methodological issues involved in administering PROs in these settings.
+However, handheld technology has been proposed as a means to facilitate collection of PRO data in home health care and the rehabilitation setting following orthopedic surgery.159 Given the varying level of patients' acuity status in these types of settings, potential factors to consider may include patients' cognitive capacity to complete PRO measures, and whether the use of proxy reports may be beneficial.